eric-lgonz/TryHackme-Snort-Challenge---Live-Attacks/README.md

 In this room, you used Snort to recognize and defend against different kinds of live attacks using custom written rules.

-For more information about Snort, I encourage you to check out my NIDS/NIPS Configuration where I demonstrate how to configure and use Snort on your home network.
+For more information about Snort, I encourage you to check out my Network Traffic Analysis and NIDS/NIPS Configuration project, where I demonstrate how to configure and use Snort on a home network.